 These best fiction books about New Orleans capture the spirit, culture and history of this unique and diverse American city.

-I’ve been fascinated by this literary setting since I was a child, and this fascination has only grown for me as an adult.
-So many timeless authors have connections to NOLA and it lends itself to really rich and complex literature, many of which are classics and/or award-winning books set in New Orleans.
+I've been fascinated by this literary setting since I was a child, and this fascination has only grown for me as an adult.
+So many timeless authors have connections to NOLA and it lends itself to really rich and complex literature, many of which are classic New Orleans literature and/or award-winning books set in New Orleans.

 Best Fiction Books About New Orleans

 So, let's get to the best fiction books about New Orleans.

 (If you are doing a 50 States of America reading challenge, these books make great picks for Louisiana.)

 The Awakening by Kate Chopin

 The Awakening is an American classic character-driven book, also on the Rory Gilmore book list, and first published in 1899.
 It's set in New Orleans and the Southern Louisiana coast at the end of the nineteenth century, and the plot centers on Edna Pontellier's struggle to reconcile her unorthodox views on femininity, purpose, love, and motherhood with the social norms of the South.

 It's a powerhouse early work on feminism, which I would imagine to be quite shocking at the time, combining social commentary with psychological complexity.
 It reminded me in bits and pieces of so many other books: Where'd You Go, Bernadette?; The Push and A Room With a View.